fowler-mychale/VehicleCollisions/Readme.md

   - **Civil_Twilight:**  Civil twilight is defined as the time when the Sun is just below the horizon, so there is generally enough natural light to carry out most outdoor activities.
   - **Nautical_Twilight:** Defined as the time when the horizon and the brighter stars are usually visible at this time, making it possible to navigate at sea.
   - **Astronimical_Twilight:** Defined as the time when the geometric center of the Sun is at 18 degrees below the horizon.
 Before this time, the sky is absolutely dark.</br></br>

+  Lets isolate the Difference and group the data by Severity using pandas 'groupby'.
+We can use 'describe' on the re-shaped data.

 ``` Python
 print((df[['Difference', 'Severity']].groupby(['Severity']).describe()))
 ```